built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-a-module.md

 [<- Back to Table Of Contents](../README.md)

-# How to add a module ?
+# How To Add A Module ?

 Many of the features can be extended by adding custom modules containing code, which are configured in the manifest to be loaded at runtime.